Fighting against POLLUTION to Save Environment

 EXAMINATION OF CONVEYANCE SYSTEM FOR WASTE WATER

-Examine the topography of the Estate and check whether more than one outfall could be economical, if underground sewers are adopted.
+Examine the topography of the Estate and check whether more than one outfall could be economical if underground sewers are adopted.

 DETERMINATION OF WASTE MINIMISATION OPPORTUNITIES

-Approach to motivate the entreprenuers for adoption.
+Approach to motivate the entrepreneurs for adoption.

 TREATABILITY STUDIES

-Conduct laboratory scale treatment studies on the terminal wastewater, physical, chemical, biological - determine the
+Conduct laboratory scale treatment studies on the terminal wastewater, physical, chemical, biological - determine the:

-Table 2 : Basis for Wastewater Catogorisation
+Table 2 : Basis for Wastewater Categorisation

 Chemical Reaction wwc Explanatory Pretreatment Acceptability